aptalca/docker-rdp-calibre/README.md

 You can access the Calibre webserver by pointing your web browser to http://SERVERIP:YYYY

 (Replace SERVERIP, XXXX and YYYY with your values)

+###Advanced Features (only for docker pros)
+####Custom library location:
+If you would like to change the library location you need to do a couple of things:
+- First add a new mount point for the library location in the docker run command.
+Example: -v /path/to/library:/library:rw
+- Then add an environment variable (LIBRARYINTERNALPATH) to specify the internal library location for the webserver.
+Example: -e LIBRARYINTERNALPATH="/library"
+- When you fire up calibre the first time select your library location.
+Example: /library
+####URL Prefix for reverse proxy:
+- Add an environment variable (URLPREFIX) to docker run to specify the url prefix for the webserver.
+Example: -e URLPREFIX="/calibre"
+- To access the webserver, go to http://SERVERIP:YYYY/calibre